Azure/azure-iot-sdks/doc/get_started/digi-xbee-gateway-c.md

 <a name="Step-3-Build"></a>
 # Step 3: Build and Run the sample

-<a name="Step-3-1-Load"></a>
+<a name="Step-3-1-Install-Tools"></a>
-## 3.1 Build SDK and sample
+## 3.1 Install tools needed for cross-compile

 On your Linux machine:

--   Install the prerequisite packages for cross compiling the Microsoft Azure IoT Device SDK for C by issuing the following commands from the command line on your board:
+-   Install the prerequisite packages for cross compiling the Microsoft Azure IoT Device SDK for C by issuing the following commands:

 ```
         sudo apt-get update